jerryfishzz/reactnd-project-would-you-rather-starter/README.md

 # Would You Rather

+From Udacity React project 2.
 This is a web app for the polling game.
 Users can answer questions then check polling results as well as raise questions for other users to answer.
 Ranks by the total counts a user has asked and answered can be also checked.

 ## Features